Rowena Morrill

-Career
+Early life

 Morrill was born September 14, 1944.
 From a family of musicians, Rowena initially studied music.
 She broke off those studies when as a teenager she married a soldier.
 At an Army wives' club she began classes in drawing.

-Morrill received a BA from the University of Delaware in 1971 and then studied at the Tyler School of Arts in Philadelphia.
-After dropping out of the Tyler program, she worked for an advertising agency in New York City.
+Morrill complete a BA at the University of Delaware (1971) and continued her studies at the Tyler School of Arts in Philadelphia.

+Career

+After leaving the Tyler program, she would work for an advertising agency in New York City.
 She showed her portfolio to Charles Volpe at Ace Books, and was commissioned by Volpe to illustrate a romance cover.
 Morrill's first design for a horror novel was Jane Parkhurst's Isobel (1977).
 Morrill continued to work in horror, producing cover art for H. P. Lovecraft collections before turning her attention to science fiction and fantasy.
 To create these illustrations, Morrill used oil on illustration board, coating the image with a high-gloss glaze and thin coats of paint.

 Morrill created covers for books by such authors as Anne McCaffrey, Philip K. Dick, Isaac Asimov, Samuel R. Delany, Theodore Sturgeon, Piers Anthony and Madeleine L'Engle.
 As well, her paintings have appeared on hundreds of calendars, portfolios and in magazines such as Playboy, Heavy Metal, Omni, Art Scene International, and Print Magazine.

 She was nominated for the Hugo Award four times in the Best Artist category.
 In 1983, her book The Fantastic Art of Rowena was nominated for the Hugo Award for Best Nonfiction Book, and the Locus Award for Nonfiction/Reference.
-In 1984, she received the British Fantasy Award.
+She received the 1984 British Fantasy Award.
 She was named Artist Guest of Honor for Chicon 7, the 70th World Science Fiction Convention, held in 2012.
-She was named Guest of Honor at the 2017 World Fantasy Convention held in San Antonio, TX.
-She received a World Fantasy Life Achievement Award at the 2020 convention.
+She was named 2017 Guest of Honor at the World Fantasy Convention held in San Antonio, TX.
+She received the 2020 World Fantasy Life Achievement Award.

-Following the fall of Saddam Hussein in Iraq, art which appeared to be Morrill's original paintings King Dragon and Shadows Out of Hell were discovered hanging in one of his houses.
-According to Morrill, they were copies, as she had sold the originals to a Japanese collector.
+Images emerged following the fall of Saddam Hussein in Iraq, that Morrill's paintings, King Dragon and Shadows Out of Hell, were hanging in one of his residences.
+Morrill cautioned they were copies, as she had sold the originals to a Japanese collector.